Classifying Evangelion: From Zero-Shot to Training Heads

 Each head handles one dimension.
 In practice, content runs through several — an explicit content filter, then a genre classifier, then a quality scorer.
 Each head is trained independently on its own dataset, and they all run against the same embedding.
 This keeps each head simple and lets them be updated or swapped without affecting the others.

-One architectural detail worth getting right early: store the embedding alongside the labels.
-If you persist the vector (in pgvector, a vector DB, or even a parquet file), you can run new heads against existing embeddings without touching a GPU again.
-That’s what makes head swapping, A/B testing, and retraining cheap — the expensive embedding step only happens once per image.
+Store the embedding alongside the labels.
+Persisting the vector (in pgvector, a vector DB, or even a parquet file) means new heads can run against existing embeddings without touching a GPU again.
+The expensive embedding step only happens once per image.

 Training Data Requirements

-Source images are required for training.
-Minimum ~20 images per bucket for a niche classification head, scaling up to hundreds per bucket for production quality.
-Small datasets work fine when the distinction is clear and specific — “contains a car” vs “doesn’t contain a car” needs fewer examples than “luxury interior” vs “budget interior” where the boundary is subjective.
+Training requires source images.
+As few as ~20 images per bucket can work when the distinction is visually clear, scaling up to hundreds per bucket for subtler boundaries or production quality.
+“Contains a car” vs “doesn’t contain a car” needs fewer examples than “luxury interior” vs “budget interior” where the boundary is subjective.

 Two things matter equally: clean labels and diversity.
 At small dataset sizes, even a few mislabeled images can push the head in the wrong direction — it learns the noise.
 And 100 near-identical images of the same thing teach nothing useful.
 Each bucket needs variety: different angles, lighting, compositions, contexts.

 The negative bucket deserves special attention.
-If you’re training a “has human” head, the “no human” bucket shouldn’t be all landscapes — it should contain the full range of content your app actually sees.
-Animals, objects, interiors, text screenshots, abstract art.
+When training a “has human” head, the “no human” bucket shouldn’t be all landscapes — it should contain the full range of content the app actually sees.
 If the negative bucket is too narrow, the head doesn’t learn “no human” — it learns “landscape vs human”, and everything else becomes a coin flip.

 Keep the source images around even after extracting embeddings.
-You’ll need them to visually review misclassifications, to retrain when you add new buckets, and to re-embed your entire dataset if you ever swap the foundation model.
+They’re needed to visually review misclassifications, to retrain when adding new buckets, and to re-embed the entire dataset if the foundation model is ever swapped.

 Class imbalance is worth watching.
-If you have 500 G-rated images but only 30 X-rated ones, the head will bias toward G — it’s seen it more, so it defaults there.
+With 500 G-rated images but only 30 X-rated ones, the head will bias toward G — it’s seen it more, so it defaults there.
 Balance the buckets by collecting more data for underrepresented ones, or use class weights during training to compensate — this tells the model to weight rare buckets more heavily without duplicating data.

 Evaluation